sigstore/scaffolding/actions/setup-sigstore-env/README.md

 After sourcing, you may invoke `stop_services` to stop all the containers.

-Otherwise, invoke the script normally, optionally with `-ex`, for debugging the script.
+If you don't need the variables, invoke the script normally, optionally with `-ex`, for debugging the script.

 ```shell
 rm signing_config.json trusted_root.json